shfunc/hud-python/environments/README.md

 ## Phase 4 – Remote Deployment & HUD Runner

-**Goal →** the exact same image runs in parallel on hundreds of instances, and exposes more telemetry so the hud.so can visualise the whole lifecycle.
+**Goal →** the exact same image runs in parallel on hundreds of instances, and exposes more telemetry so the hud.ai can visualise the whole lifecycle.

 ### 1. Publish your image